 Coming back to university

 It's important to remember that if you suspend part way through an academic year (even if only after a couple of weeks), the Student Loans Company will count this as your whole +1 year (see previous sections).

 You might not notice this straight away when you resume your course, as your funding may be exactly the same as it would have been the year before.
-But if you need to repeat another year later on in your course, you won't be eligible for a Tuition Fee Loan or Maintenance Grant.
+But if you need to repeat another year later on in your course, you won't be eligible for a Tuition Fee Loan or Maintenance Loan.

 After withdrawing permamently

 If you withdrew permanently from a University course in the past, and are now intending to come back, you'll be liable for a tuition fee of £9,250 per year.

 You'll also move into the new funding scheme and may potentially be eligible for a maintenance grant and/or a university scholarship.

 However your years of previous study will be deducted from your new entitlement, meaning you might have to fund some years yourself, without any support from the Student Loans Company.